ABOUT WEST PLAINS

 2999 Porter Wagoner Blvd. in West Plains

-(FAA identifier UNO) – 4523 County Road 2340, Pomona, MO 65789.
+The West Plains Regional Airport (FAA identifier UNO) is located at 4523 County Road 2340, Pomona, MO 65789.
 The airport is full service with an 18/36 5102×75 ft. asphalt runway.
-Amenities include pilot’s lounge/quarters, unisex shower, kitchen area, spacious lobby, conference room and Wi-Fi.
-Hangar rental available.
+Amenities include a pilot’s lounge/quarters, unisex shower, kitchen area, spacious lobby, conference room and Wi-Fi.
+Hangar rental is available.
 The airport is located 11 miles north of West Plains.
 Courtesy cars are available.

 West Plains Transit offers affordable fares and passes with group discounts.